USING FAMILY AND COMMUNITY STATISTICS

 The standards aim to achieve this by providing standard definitions of concepts, methods of data collection, derivation procedures and output formats for use in all relevant ABS and external statistical collections.
 The standards are underpinned by a consistently defined concept of the family, which is sufficiently all-embracing to inform such debate and sufficiently robust to be useful in a variety of statistical applications.

 Directory of Child and Family Statistics

-Directory of Child and Family Statistics, 2000 (cat. no. 4158.0) lists ABS data sources relating to families and children in Australia.
-It provides descriptive information on various data sources, data items available, frequency of collections, publications produced and any reliability/confidentiality provisions.
+Directory of Child and Family Statistics (cat. no. 4158.0) lists ABS data sources relating to families and children in Australia.
+It provides descriptive information on various data sources, data items available, frequency of collections, publications produced and any reliability/ confidentiality provisions.
 It also contains information on ABS social reports which analyse these data.

-Census Dictionary, 2006 (cat. no. 2901.0) is a comprehensive reference guide designed to assist users of 2006 Census data to determine and specify their output requirements, and to develop a better understanding of the conceptual issues underlying the data.
+The Census Dictionary (cat. no. 2901.0) is a comprehensive reference guide designed to assist users of Census data.
+It can help determine and specify output requirements, and develop a better understanding of the conceptual issues underlying the data.

 Labour Statistics: Concepts, Sources & Methods

-Labour Statistics: Concepts, Sources & Methods, 2007 (cat. no. 6102.0.55.001) provides a comprehensive discussion and description of the concepts and definitions underpinning Australian labour statistics and the data sources and methods used in the collection and compilation of these statistics.
-It explains what the statistics measure, how the various measures relate to each other and how they are produced.
+Labour Statistics: Concepts, Sources & Methods (cat. no. 6102.0.55.001) provides a comprehensive discussion and description of the concepts and definitions underpinning Australian labour statistics.
+It also describes the data sources and methods used in the collection and compilation of these statistics.
+The publication explains what the statistics measure, how the various measures relate to each other and how they are produced.
 It also discusses the factors influencing their accuracy and reliability.